Gangs of Lagos: Music

 Tolu Obanro composed the score for the film, which was released by Greoh Studios.
 The opening musical cue received praise, with Native Magazine describing it as "spectacular."
 Reflecting on his creative process, Obanro stated, "I wanted to create a score that felt massive and huge."
 The soundtrack also features an additional song by Chike.

 Release and distribution

 it was screened at the 2022 Toronto International Film Festival on 11 September 2022.
 Gang of Lagos had a limited theatrical release on 7 April 2023, exclusively on Amazon Prime Video.
 It is one of the first Nigerian original films released directly on the platform as part of Amazon's investment in Nollywood.
-The film's release marked a significant step in the collaboration between Nigerian filmmakers and global streaming services, expanding the reach of Nollywood to international audiences.
+The film's release marked a step in the collaboration between Nigerian filmmakers and global streaming services, expanding the reach of Nollywood to international audiences.

 Reception

 Box office

 Gangs of Lagos earned a total of ₦230 million in Nigeria.
 Within the first 20 days of its release in 2023, the film garnered 15,000 views.